acne

 • Wash your hair regularly and keep it out of your face

-• Use makeup that is water-based or labeled "non-comedogenic" (doesn't clog pores)
+• Use makeup that is water-based or labeled "non-comedogenic" (will not clog pores)

-• Do not squeeze or pick pimples, which spreads bacteria (propionibacterium acnes) and excess oil due to excessive sebum production
+• Do not squeeze or pick pimples, which spreads bacteria (propionibacterium acnes) and excess oil from excessive sebum production

 • Don't touch your face